 Physical Build of the Dog

-One of the most common reasons that dog owners should consider dog clothing or footwear for their pets is the physical build of the animal.
+One of the most common reasons that dog owners should consider a variety of dog clothing types or dog booties for their pets is the physical build of the animal.
 These physical characteristics can contribute to a faster drop or elevation in a dog’s body temperature through a lessened or increased ability to maintain body heat.

 1. Small Dogs

 Small dogs, like small children, have much smaller bodies.
-This means that they can become overwhelmed with the heat or cold much faster. for this reason, smaller dogs benefit from wearing cooling vests in warmer temperatures and sweaters and coats in colder weather.
+This means that they can become overwhelmed with the heat or cold much faster.
+Small breeds benefit from wearing cooling vests in warmer temperatures and sweaters or coats in colder weather.

 Colder weather is similar.
 When choosing winter weather clothing, it is important to select the best dog clothes designed for warmth and not fashion.
 For example, in icy winter weather, a windproof, waterproof insulated jacket would offer the best protection, where a simple knitted sweater would not.